Isabella the 'She-Wolf of France'

 Her husband was a handsome man, but given to forming close romantic attachments with a series of male favourites.
 Edward was already in a relationship with the Gascon Piers Gaveston, Earl of Cornwall, at the time of the marriage.
 Their relationship had been established during the reign of Edward's father, Edward I "As soon as the King's son saw him, he fell so much in love that he entered up on an enduring compact with him."
 Edward I, who was often at loggerheads with his eldest son, was irate at the fact that Edward “had an inordinate affection for a certain Gascon knight”, he is said grabbed a handful of his son's hair, and pulled it out.
 He had banished Gaveston in an attempt to curb the affair, but soon after his father's death, Edward had recalled his lover, giving him the Earldom of Cornwall and marrying him to his niece, Margaret de Clare.
 Gaveston was arrogant , with a "reckless and headstrong" personality which Edward clearly found attractive.
 Setting the tone for the future, Edward prefered to sit with his favourite rather than Isabella at their wedding celebration, which caused grave offence to her uncles Louis, Count of Évreux, and Charles, Count of Valois.
 To add insult to injury, Edward gave Isabella's own jewelry to Gaveston, which he wore publicly.
 Tapestries were made for the coronation of the new King and Queen in February 1308 displayed the arms of the King and Gaveston.

 Opposition to the highly unpopular Gaveston, who openly poked fun at and had alienated many, began to build and was championed by Thomas Plantagenet of Lancaster, the cousin of Edward and Isabella's uncle on his mother's side.
-Philip IV, who Isabella wrote to of her ill-treatment, informing her father that "I am the most wretched of wives," and that Edward was "an entire stranger in my bed", sympathised with his daughter's plight regarding her treatment by her husband, provided aid, resulting in Gaveston being exiled to Ireland for a period but he eventually returned to England.
+Philip IV, who Isabella wrote to of her ill-treatment, informing her father that "I am the most wretched of wives," and that Edward was "an entire stranger in my bed", sympathised with his daughter's plight and provided aid.
+This resulted in Gaveston being exiled to Ireland for a period but he eventually returned to England.